How To Make Basic Tomato Sauce with Fresh Tomatoes

 Food processor or blender

-- Peel the tomatoes: Bring a large Dutch oven or stock pot of water to a boil over high heat.
-Fill a mixing bowl with ice and water and set this next to the stove.
+Boil a pot of water and prepare the ice bath.
+Bring a large 6-quart or larger Dutch oven or stockpot of water to a boil over high heat.
+Fill a large bowl with ice and water and set this next to the stove.

-When finished, use your hands or a paring knife to strip the skins from the tomatoes.
+Peel the tomatoes.
+When finished blanching, use your hands or a paring knife to strip the skins from the tomatoes.
 Discard the water used to boil the tomatoes.

-- Simmer the tomatoes: Bring the tomato sauce to a simmer over medium heat.
-Continue simmering for 30 to 90 minutes, stirring occasionally, until the sauce reaches the taste and consistency that you like.
+Simmer the tomatoes.
+Bring the tomato sauce to a simmer over medium heat.
+Continue simmering, stirring occasionally, until the sauce reaches the taste and consistency you like, 30 to 90 minutes.

-- Stir in the lemon juice and salt: When finished cooking, stir in the lemon juice or vinegar and salt.
-A quarter cup is necessary to ensure a safe level of acidity for canning.
-Add more lemon juice or vinegar to taste.
+Stir in the lemon juice and salt.
+Stir in at least 1/4 cup of the lemon juice or vinegar and salt.
+A 1/4 cup is necessary to ensure a safe level of acidity for canning.
+Taste and add more lemon juice or vinegar as needed.

-- Preserving Option 1 — Freeze your sauce: Let the sauce cool and then transfer it into freezer containers or freezer bags.
-Sauce can be kept frozen for at least three months before starting to develop freezer burn or off-flavors.
+Let the sauce cool, then transfer it into freezer containers or freezer bags.
+Sauce can be kept frozen for at least 3 months before starting to develop freezer burn or off-flavors.

-→ For a more detailed description of the canning process, read this tutorial: A Visual Tour of Hot Water Bath Canning
+Canning: For a more detailed description of the canning process, read this tutorial: A Visual Tour of Hot Water Bath Canning.